 Space is important, but it’s more important to have a designer who knows how to use it.

 The Whitby is a Firmdale hotel.
-There are ten hotels in the Firmdale group.
-Eight in London and two in New York (with a third on the way).
+There are eleven hotels in the Firmdale group.
+Eight in London and three in New York (including the firm’s latest, the Warren Street Hotel).
 They were created by Tim and Kit Kemp, the latter an interior designer with an intensely personal vision that marries eccentricity and sophistication.
 Her style is a riot of pattern and color that somehow never clashes and feels both classic and contemporary at the same time.
 As someone whose design tastes once tilted toward the sparse and industrial, Firmdale’s house style didn’t initially appeal to me.
 When I first experienced it in person, though, my preferences recalibrated.

 Not long after Firmdale launched in the ’80s, hotel design began a trend toward minimalism.
 It’s made it easy to think of Kemp as a maximalist.
 She’s really a master of restraint.
 To play so boldly with patterns, colors, and textures and to know where to stop is perhaps her most impressive gift.
 Her subtle use of symmetry brings an additional layer of order.
 Firmdale interiors are fun and engaging, with none of the imposing heft you might expect from traditional luxury in London and Manhattan.
 Kemp’s approach is welcoming, winking away any upper-crust seriousness.
 There’s even a bit of an industrial vibe, thanks to the steel-framed warehouse-style windows found in many Firmdale rooms.